 R1003.2 Footings and foundations.
-Footings for masonry chimneys shall be constructed of concrete or solid masonry at least 12 inches (305 mm) thick and shall extend at least 6 inches (152 mm) beyond the face of the foundation or support wall on all sides.
+Footings for masonry chimneys shall be constructed of concrete or solid masonry not less than 12 inches (305 mm) thick and shall extend not less than 6 inches (152 mm) beyond the face of the foundation or support wall on all sides.
 Footings shall be founded on natural undisturbed earth or engineered fill below frost depth.
-In areas not subjected to freezing, footings shall be at least 12 inches (305 mm) below finished grade.
+In areas not subjected to freezing, footings shall be not less than 12 inches (305 mm) below finished grade.

 R1003.3 Seismic reinforcing.
 Masonry or concrete chimneys shall be constructed, anchored, supported and reinforced as required in this chapter.
-In Seismic Design Category $D_0$ , $D_1$ or $D_2$ masonry and concrete chimneys shall be reinforced and anchored as detailed in Section R1003.3.1, R1003.3.2 and R1003.4.
-In Seismic Design Category A, B or C, reinforcement and seismic anchorage is not required.
+In Seismic Design Category D_0 , D_1 or D_2 masonry and concrete chimneys shall be reinforced and anchored as detailed in Sections R1003.3.1, R1003.3.2 and R1003.4.
+In Seismic Design Category A, B or C, reinforcement and seismic anchorage are not required.